quarterstar/nixtra/README.md

 All software provided by the mainstream Nixtra repository must strictly be free and open source software.
 Popular software packages and configurations for proprietary applications can exist but are to be commented out.

-## Security Considerations
+## 🖊️ Security Considerations

-- Do NOT set your password or secrets in NixOS modules!
+Do NOT set your password or secrets in NixOS modules!
 Nix generates `.drv` files after building which may contain the password, allowing anyone to view it worldwide.
 Instead, either use SOPS or provide secrets to programs imperatively.

-## User Accounts
+## 👤 User Accounts

 This config is intended for single-user systems.
 A default `user` account configuration is provided.
 However, the user may pick a profile based on their software needs.

-## Profiles
+## ♦️ Profiles

 Nixtra is a single-user NixOS configuration, but the user may have multiple profiles.
 Profiles dictate what software shall be installed on your system, as well as how they shall be configured.
 For instance, you can have a personal profile, a work profile and a gaming profile each equipped with different or shared pieces of software.

-## Configuration

-Nixtra configuration comes in two flavors:

-- `settings.nix`: Root system-level configuration dictating your hardware specifications and such.
-Shared amongst all profiles.
-Located at `settings.nix`.
-- `profile-settings.nix`: Profile-specific user-level configuration.
-Located at `profiles/$PROFILE/profile-settings.nix`.

-For configuring either of them, refer to the [Configuring Profiles]() section of the docs.

-## Default Profiles

 Nixtra provides the following default profiles: